-Lidia Gonzalez (York College – CUNY) and the PCRG are organizing the 3rd Northeastern Conference on Research in Undergraduate Mathematics Education.
+Lidia Gonzalez (York College – CUNY), Eileen Murray, and the PCRG are organizing the 3rd Northeastern Conference on Research in Undergraduate Mathematics Education.
 The conference will be held on October 5, 2019, in York College – CUNY, NY.
 Further details about registration and abstract submission can be found here.

 Recently published papers

-- Lew, K., & Mejía-Ramos, J. P. (accepted).
-Linguistic conventions of mathematical proof writing at the undergraduate level: Mathematicians’ and students’ perspectives.
+- Mejía-Ramos, J. P. & Weber, K. (accepted).
+Mathematics majors’ diagram usage when writing proofs in calculus.
 Accepted for publication in Journal for Research in Mathematics Education.

 - Weber, K., Lew, K., & Mejía-Ramos, J. P. (accepted).
 Using expectancy value theory to account for students' mathematical justifications.
 Accepted for publication in Cognition and Instruction.